annacampainha/annacampainha.github.io/essays/designpatterns.md

 ```

 ## (Not So) Moral of my Quote of the Experience
 Do more things, read far into them (if you are already not an over-analytical computer science nerd) and find a connection to whatever is going on in your life.
 You'd be surprised with how many patterns really exist in this world.
+Design Patterns are a necessity when devloping software.

 And scientists should bake more cookies.